evertrue/elasticsearch-utils/README.md

 end
 ```

 You can pass a `memo` variable to the block to track state in subsequent results.
-Stream will return the resulting memo.
+The memo will become the return value of your block and will be passed to the next iteration.

 ```
 bob_families = SortedSet.new